Home

 Figure 1: The outside surface of a primitive is the side from which the normal points outward; the inside surface is the opposite side.

 We've previously discussed the term back-face culling in the lesson on rasterization, but let's revisit it.
 Imagine developing a routine to compute the intersection of a ray with a triangle.
-We create a scene using a right-hand coordinate system, where the triangle's vertices are declared in a counter-clockwise order.
-The triangle is situated five units away from the ray's origin, located at the world coordinate system's center (0, 0, 0).
+We create a scene using a right-hand coordinate system, where the triangle's vertices are defined in a counter-clockwise order.
+The triangle is positioned five units away from the ray's origin, which is located at the world coordinate system's center \((0, 0, 0)\).
 The ray is oriented along the negative z-axis.
-We know how to compute the triangle's normal, which, by construction, aligns with the z-axis if all the triangle's vertices lie in the x-y plane or a plane parallel to it.
-Remember, the orientation of the normal depends on the coordinate system's handedness and the order of the triangle's vertices creation (also known as winding).
-As depicted in Figure 1, the ray direction and the normal of the triangle face each other.
+We know how to compute the triangle's normal, which, by construction, aligns with the positive z-axis if all of the triangle's vertices lie in the x-y plane or a plane parallel to it.
+Remember that the orientation of the normal depends on the coordinate system's handedness and the order in which the triangle's vertices are defined (also known as winding).
+As shown in Figure 1, the ray direction and the triangle's normal face each other.

-The surface of a primitive with its normal pointing outward is defined as the outside surface, and the opposite side as the inside surface.
-Changing the coordinate system's handedness or the order of the vertices' creation will flip the normal's direction, consequently altering the primitive's inside surface to the outside surface, and vice versa.
-This surface orientation has implications for surface visibility and shading.
-While shading is not our current focus, let's consider the visibility issue.
+The surface of a primitive with its normal pointing outward is defined as the outside surface, while the opposite side is known as the inside surface.
+Changing the handedness of the coordinate system or the order of the vertices will flip the normal's direction, effectively swapping the inside and outside surfaces.
+This surface orientation affects surface visibility and shading.
+While shading is not our current focus, let's consider the issue of visibility.

-In a CG scene, primitives with their outside surfaces facing the camera are deemed front-facing.
-Conversely, when the outside surface of a primitive faces away from the camera, the surface is considered back-facing.
-Rendering programs often allow the discarding of any primitive that is back-facing during the visibility part of the rendering process, thereby making only those primitives whose outside surface faces the camera (front-facing) visible.
-For instance, OpenGL provides such controls.
-Such primitives are described as single-sided (visible only when their outside surface faces the viewer).
-To render a primitive visible regardless of whether its surface is facing towards or away from the camera, you may declare the primitive as double-sided.
-Some rendering programs don't offer the option to designate primitives as either single or double-sided; they either systematically discard all back-facing primitives (rendering them invisible in the final frame) or default to making them all double-sided.
-The RenderMan specifications allow you to specify on a per-primitive basis whether an object should be treated as a single or double-sided primitive (using the RiSide call).
-Additionally, RenderMan specifications offer the option to define the scene's coordinate system handedness (with the RiOrientation procedure) and to reverse the orientation of a primitive's surface in relation to the coordinate system's handedness (if desired) with the RiReverseOrientation call.
+In a CG scene, primitives with their outside surfaces facing the camera are considered front-facing.
+Conversely, when the outside surface of a primitive faces away from the camera, it is considered back-facing.
+Rendering programs often allow the discarding of any primitive that is back-facing during the visibility stage of the rendering process, making only the primitives whose outside surfaces face the camera (front-facing) visible.
+For example, OpenGL provides such controls.
+These primitives are referred to as single-sided (visible only when their outside surface faces the viewer).
+To render a primitive visible regardless of whether its surface is facing towards or away from the camera, you can declare the primitive as double-sided.
+Some rendering programs do not offer the option to designate primitives as either single or double-sided; instead, they either systematically discard all back-facing primitives (making them invisible in the final frame) or default to making them all double-sided.
+The RenderMan specifications allow you to specify on a per-primitive basis whether an object should be treated as single or double-sided (using the RiSide call).
+Additionally, RenderMan specifications provide options to define the scene's coordinate system handedness (with the RiOrientation procedure) and to reverse the orientation of a primitive's surface in relation to the coordinate system's handedness (if desired) with the RiReverseOrientation call.

-Real-time APIs such as Vulkan, Metal, or DirectX provide the capability to control whether the vertices for defining triangles are specified in a counter-clockwise or clockwise order and whether backfacing triangles should be discarded.
+Real-time APIs such as Vulkan, Metal, or DirectX also provide the capability to control whether the vertices that define triangles are specified in a counter-clockwise or clockwise order and whether back-facing triangles should be discarded.
 This configuration is typically done while defining the graphics pipeline in the primitive/assembly state.

 Here is an implementation for the single/double-sided feature.
-At the function's start, compute the dot product of the triangle's normal with the ray direction.
-If this dot product is negative, the vectors point in opposite directions, indicating the surface is front-facing.
-If the dot product is positive, the vectors point in the same direction, and we are looking at the inside (or the back) of the surface, making it back-facing.
-If the primitive is declared single-sided, it should not be visible in this case, and the function returns false.
+At the start of the function, compute the dot product of the triangle's normal with the ray direction.
+If the dot product is negative, the vectors point in opposite directions, indicating that the surface is front-facing.
+If the dot product is positive, the vectors point in the same direction, meaning that we are looking at the inside (or back) of the surface, making it back-facing.
+If the primitive is declared single-sided, it should not be visible in this case, and the function should return false.

 bool intersectTriangle(point v0, ..., const bool &isSingleSided)